HOAC runs several clubs to help our members develop a range of skills.

 These club sessions are for young people who love getting on the water.
 The main focus is for all participants to have fun and improve their sailing ability while out on the water.

 NSSA Bronze or above

 Laser Sailing Club (13+ years)

 This club meets on Sundays throughout the year and on Wednesday evenings from May to August.
 This is where you can try out Lasers and a range of performance boats.

 Sculling Club (11-18 years)

-Throughout the 6 months you will progress your skills to the point where you are a self-sufficient rower.
+Throughout the 6 months you will progress your skills to a point where you are a self-sufficient rower.
 You will be able to look after yourself or work as part of a team whilst meeting new friends along the way and find your team spirit.
-You will get to try out different boats and take part in regattas, become experts on Ergo’s and most important of all have fun all the way.
+You will get to try out different boats and take part in regattas, become an expert on Ergo’s and most important of all have fun all the way.

-It’s also a great way to work towards sections of your PE GCSE’S or DofE.
+It’s also a great way to work towards sections of your PE GCSE’S or DofE Award.

 - Attendance of a HOAC Sculling course or